I Like To Move It -- Computation Instead of Data in the Brain: Communication-Efficient Algorithms

 \section{Communication-Efficient Algorithms}

-In this section, we explain our rationale behind both proposed algorithms for updating connectivity and exchanging neuron spikes.
-We will show our reduction in (theoretical) communication complexity and (practical) communication implementation.
+In this section, we explain the reasoning behind both proposed algorithms for updating connectivity and exchanging neuron spikes.
+We will demonstrate our reduction in (theoretical) communication complexity and (practical) communication implementation.